Expressing Colostrum Antenatally

 How do I store colostrum?

-For general storage information for breast milk see How Long Does Breast Milk Last?
+For general storage information for breast milk see How Long Does Breast Milk Last? or ask your health professional.

 Summary